Blog

 Floods and Wildlife - What happens when the river changes

-Posted by Emily on Fri January 30, 2026 in Community and Conservation and Wildlife.
+Posted by Emily on Fri January 30, 2026 in Wildlife and Community and Conservation.

 When heavy rains arrive and rivers begin to swell, it can feel sudden and unsettling from a human perspective.
 Roads disappear, bridges close, and familiar landmarks change almost overnight.
 But what about our wildlife?
 The recent flooding in the Lowveld - with levels of rainfall not seen in over 25 years - has prompted many to ask this very question.
 And while floods can certainly bring challenges, they also mark the beginning of renewal, abundance, and change.
 So, let’s take a closer look at how floods shape life for wildlife in the Greater Kruger.